mraible/mongock-docs/site/runner/runner-springboot.md

 - SpringMigrationFailureEvent

 To listen to these events you need to:
-- Provide the event publisher to the Mongock builder with the method `setEventPublisher(springApplicationEventPublisher)`
+- Provide the event publisher to the Mongock builder with the method `setEventPublisher(springApplicationEventPublisher)`.
 - Implement the Springboot ApplicationListener interface for the type of event you want to listen.

 ```java